 The Benefits of Hiring People with Disabilities

-Connect With This Stellar Workforce
+How to Connect with a Stellar Workforce

 State agencies, such as the California Department of Rehabilitation, and partnering organizations like PRIDE Industries, can put employers in touch with this stellar workforce so they can make use of the Work Opportunity Tax Credit in the coming year.